matri-ancestral kin

 JAJA’s visual arts work reflects matrifocal ancestry lines, identity, country, trauma patterns and systemic racism.
 Vividly textured artworks are developed by fusing symbolic gestures, typography and mark makings to create the notion of palimpsest; representing the embedded layers of the rich and traumatic history of genocide and assimilation in the government’s pursuit to create a uniformed so-called white Australian culture.

-JAJA is an experienced producer, curator and designer for cultural advocacy.
-Creator of indigiTUBE, Aboriginal Art Gallery owner, Label Manager for CAAMA, podcast producer and artist with expertise in design and project delivery.
-Within the music, media and arts sectors, JAJA continues to work with mob across our countries.
+Artist, producer, curator and designer for cultural advocacy, JAJA is the national First Nations Programmer for Apple Music, Creator of indigiTUBE, Aboriginal Art Gallery owner, previous Label Manager for CAAMA and Executive Podcast Producer with expertise in project and event delivery.
+Within the music, media and arts sectors they continue to work with mob across our countries.